Christmas island thrush

-The Christmas thrush (Turdus poliocephalus erythropleurus) is a subspecies of the island thrush (Turdus poliocephalus).
+The Christmas island thrush (Turdus erythropleurus) is a species of passerine in the family Turdidae.
 It is endemic to Christmas Island, an Australian territory in the Indian Ocean.
+It was formerly considered a subspecies of island thrush, but was classified as its own species in 2024 by the IOC and Clements checklist.

 Description

-The Christmas thrush has a mainly dark grey-brown head, paler grey-brown throat and upper breast, with olive-brown upperparts.
+The Christmas island thrush has a mainly dark grey-brown head, paler grey-brown throat and upper breast, with olive-brown upperparts.
 The flanks, lower breast and sides of belly are orange, with a white belly and vent.
 It is about 21 cm in length, with a wingspan of 34 cm and a weight of 55 g.
 Its bill, orbital ring and legs are yellow-orange.
 Males and females are similar in size and appearance.

 Distribution and habitat

-The subspecies is now limited to Christmas Island.
+The species is now limited to Christmas Island.
 Between 1885 and 1900 it was introduced to the Cocos (Keeling) Islands, where it was plentiful for many years on three islands of the main atoll as well as on North Keeling.
 However, between the 1940s and 1980s population reduced until becoming extirpated.
 It is commonly found in most habitats on Christmas Island, including rainforest and gardens.
 It is less common in Pandanus thickets, dense regrowth and post-mining wasteland.